Jaderfonseca/youtube-filter-bubbles/README.md

 ---

 ## ⚠️ Limitations

-- Small scale (3 seeds, ~150 videos each).
+- Small scale: only 3 seed queries (~150 videos each).
-- Text-only features (title + description).
+- Text-only features (title + description) were analyzed, without transcripts or engagement metrics.
-- Results vary with API queries and collection date.
+- Diversity and entropy metrics depend on sampling and API limits; results may vary across runs.
+- Jaccard similarity captures only video/channel overlap, not deeper thematic relationships.
+- Clustering (TF-IDF + KMeans) provides a coarse partition, useful for exploration but not production-level audits.

 ---